 1883 Montgomery Glider (replica)

-Over the next 10 years, John Montgomery (who had a Master of Science degree) continued to study the lift effects of various airfoil designs.
+Over the next 10 years, John J. Montgomery (who had a Master of Science degree) continued to study the lift effects of various airfoil designs.
 In 1894, his design and experimental results were published in summary form in Octave Chanute's "Progress in Flying".
 The Wright Brothers read this book.

 Norman Ward of El Centro, California, reconstructed the 1883 Montgomery Glider and won an award with it in September 1973.
 This replica was destroyed in the San Diego Aero-Space Museum fire in February 1978.
 Ward again reconstructed a replica, which was donated to the Western Museum of Flight in April 1985.